bioinfo-arctic/FSK2053/Spring_2024/scripts/phylogenetics_24424.md

 add.scale.bar()

 ```
-if you want make rooted NJ treee,
+if you want make rooted NJ treee, then you need mention outgroup to which root your tree.
+This is one of the few ways you can root a tree.
+Other method is midpoint rooting.

 ```
 treeNJroot <- root(treeNJ, outgroup = "Esox_lucius", resolve.root = TRUE, edgelabel = TRUE)

-treeNJroot <- ladderize(treeNJout) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted
+treeNJroot <- ladderize(treeNJroot) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

 plot(treeNJroot, show.tip=FALSE, edge.width=2, main="Rooted NJ tree")